issalig/cpc/doc/cpcz80adventures.md

 Jumpblock is located at B100-BFFF.
 For more info check Soft968 Chapter 2.
 ROMs, RAM and the Restart Instructions (http://www.cpcwiki.eu/imgs/f/f6/S968se02.pdf)
  Chapter 14.
 Firmware jumpblocks https://cpctech.cpcwiki.de/docs/manual/s968se14.pdf and Chapter 18 The Low Kernel Jumpblock .https://cpctech.cpcwiki.de/docs/manual/s968se18.pdf

+Low Kernel Jumpblock is copied into RAM from the ROM during power-up initialization since all the entries supplied must be available whether the lower ROM is enabled or not, the area is copied into RAM.
+And this will let us PEEK those bytes.

-With this BASIC code we get the instructions executed when calling &bb5a (or you can "Pause" WinAPE and go to address &bb5a).
+The instructions executed when calling &bb5a can be obtained with this BASIC code (or you can "Pause" WinAPE and go to address &bb5a).

 ```basic
 10 a=PEEK(&bb5a)